RIC faculty, staff and students are transitioning back to face-to-face interactions on campus. But what is the healthiest way to return to “normal”?

 Often there is a delayed reaction to trauma, she says.
 Months or years may pass before the effect of a trauma is truly felt.
 Moreover, people express trauma in different ways.

-“Some people may numb their bodies and their feelings through substances or by disconnecting from their feelings,” says Kamenetsky.
+“Some people may numb their bodies and their feelings through substances or by disconnecting from their feelings,” she says.
 “Others may avoid people, places and things that might be connected, resemble or remind them of the trauma.
 For others it’s the opposite.
 They will rush back to the site of the trauma as a way of un-traumatizing themselves.”

-“Trauma is also expressed through hypervigilance, hyperawareness,” she says.
+“Trauma is also expressed through hypervigilance, hyperawareness,” Kamenetsky explains.
 “Someone might sneeze and they will think, ‘That person just sneezed.
 Yes, they were 20 feet away, but I’m still really worried.
 Or that person is standing very close to me.
 Yes, they’re wearing a mask, but have they been vaccinated?
 Or that person’s mask just slipped underneath their nose.
 I’m feeling unsafe.’

 Through it all, the important thing is to listen to what your body and mind are saying, she says, and ask yourself, “What can I do to take care of myself and how can I communicate what I need to others?”
 No one should feel alone or ashamed of what they are feeling, she says.